Full-Time Employment Benefits

 - Advantages of using Aetna Resources for Living: The service costs the employee nothing, it is high quality and professional, easy to access, confidential, available for employees and their families, and offers practical solutions for employees’ unique issues.

 The bilingual pay program compensates employees whose position may require the use of Spanish bilingual skills.
 Each department is allotted a maximum number of positions that are eligible to receive bilingual pay.

 The Section 125 Cafeteria Plan allows employees to use pre-tax dollars to pay for eligible expenses, which allows employees to reduce income taxes and increase take-home pay.
 The plan includes: health, vision, and dental premium sheltering, healthcare flexible spending account, and dependent care flexible spending account.
 PayFlex Systems USA, Inc.administers the City's flexible spending accounts.

 Participation in Deferred Compensation is available for employees who want to save additional money for retirement and not pay taxes on the money until it is withdrawn at retirement.
 The City offers three deferred compensation plans: Metlife, ICMA, and Nationwide.

-> The City offers two voluntary dental plans.
+The City offers two voluntary dental plans.
 Quality Care Dental (QCD) of America provides a dental discount plan.
-Cigna Dental provides a dental indemnity insurance plan.
+Delta Dental provides a dental indemnity insurance plan.

-> Health insurance is effective the first day of employment for employees and dependents that enroll.
+Health insurance is effective the first day of employment for employees and dependents that enroll.
 The City's health plan year runs October 1st through September 30th.
 Employees may elect not to enroll in the City's health plan.
 The City offers one health and prescription insurance plan, administered by Blue Cross Blue Shield of Texas (BCBS) and prescription services provided through Prime Therapeutics.
 Locally, employees have access to Hillcrest and Providence Hospitals located in Waco and Scott & White Hospital located in Temple.